nortikin/sverchok/docs/nodes/vector/lerp.rst

 Functionality
 -------------

-This node's primary function is perform the linear interpolation between two Vectors, or streams of Vectors.
+This node's primary function is to perform the linear interpolation between two Vectors, or streams of Vectors.
 If we have two Vectors A and B, and a factor 0.5, then the output of the node will be a Vector exactly half way on the imaginary finite-line between A and B. Values beyond 1.0 or lower than 0.0 will be extrapolated to beyond the line A-B.

 Inputs